 A nomen string attribute value may consist of components or parts.
 In this case, the corresponding nomen can be viewed as being derived from two or more pre-existing nomens, and this derivation process may be governed by rules (for example, the ordering of name-title access points for works, the citation order in a faceted classification scheme, or the order of subdivisions in a subject heading system).
-For example, a new nomen for a person may be derived by combining a pre-existing nomen for that person and a nomen for the time-span of that person's lifetime; similarly, a new nomen for a work may be derived by combining a nomen for a person who authored that work, and a pre-existing nomen for that work.
+For example, a new nomen for a person may be derived by combining a pre-existing nomen for that person and a nomen for the time-span of that person's lifetime; similarly, a new nomen for a work may be derived by combining a nomen for a person who authored that work, and a

-Table 4.2 Entities Examples Nomens for a person: • 'Agatha Christie' as a way of referring to {the person Dame Agatha Christie, Lady Mallowan} • 'Agatha Mary Clarissa Miller' as a way of referring to {the person Dame Agatha Christie, Lady Mallowan} • 'Lady Mallowan' as a way of referring to {the person Dame Agatha Christie, Lady Mallowan} • 'Mary Westmacott' as a way of referring to {the person Dame Agatha Christie, Lady Mallowan} 'Christie, Agatha, 1890-1976' as a way of referring to {the person Dame Agatha Christie, Lady Mallowan} [preferred access point according to RDA for her detective novels and stories] 'Westmacott, Mary, 1890-1976' as a way of referring to {the person Dame Agatha Christie, Lady Mallowan [preferred access point according to RDA for her romance novels] Nomens for an international organization in several languages: 'United Nations' as a way of referring to {the collective agent United Nations in English • 'Nations Unies' as a way of referring to {the collective agent United Nations} in French • 'Nazioni Unite' as a way of referring to {the collective agent United Nations} in Italian • 'Vereinigte Nationen' as a way of referring to {the collective agent United Nations} in German Nomens for a work: 'Christie, Agatha, 1890-1976.
+Table 4.2 Entities pre-existing nomen for that work .
+Table 4.2 Entities Examples Nomens for a person: 'Agatha Christie' as a way of referring to {the person Dame Agatha Christie, Lady Mallowan} 'Agatha Mary Clarissa Miller' as a way of referring to {the person Dame Agatha Christie, Lady Mallowan} 'Lady Mallowan' as a way of referring to {the person Dame Agatha Christie, Lady Mallowan} 'Mary Westmacott' as a way of referring to {the person Dame Agatha Christie, Lady Mallowan} 'Christie, Agatha, 1890-1976' as a way of referring to {the person Dame Agatha Christie, Lady Mallowan} [preferred access point according to RDA for her detective novels and stories] 'Westmacott, Mary, 1890-1976' as a way of referring to {the person Dame Agatha Christie, Lady Mallowan} [preferred access point according to RDA for her romance novels] Nomens for an international organization in several languages: 'United Nations' as a way of referring to {the collective agent United Nations} in English 'Nations Unies' as a way of referring to {the collective agent United Nations} in Italian 'Vereinigte Nationen' as a way of referring to {the collective agent United Nations} in Italian 'Vereinigte Nationen' as a way of referring to {the collective agent United Nations} in German Nomens for a work: 'Christie, Agatha, 1890-1976.
 Murder with mirrors' as a way of referring to {the work Murder with mirrors by Agatha Christie} [preferred access point in the LC/NACO authority file] 'Christie, Agatha, 1890-1976.
-They do it with mirrors' as a way of referring to {the work Murder with mirrors by Agatha Christie} [variant access point in the LC/NACO authority file] Nomens for a musical work: 'Brahms, Johannes, 1883-1897.
+They do it with mirrors' as a way of referring to {the work Murder with mirrors by Agatha Christie} [variant access point in the LC/NACO authority file] Nomens for musical works: 'Brahms, Johannes, 1883-1897.
 Quartets, violins (2), viola, cello, no. 1, op.
 51, no. 1, C minor' as a way of referring to {Johannes Brahms's work String Quartet No. 1} [preferred access point according to RDA in the LC/NACO authority file] 'Brahms, Johannes, 1883-1897.
 Quartets, strings, no. 1, op.
-51, no. 1, C minor' as a way of referring to {Johannes Brahms's work String Quartet No. 1} [variant access point in the LC/NACO authority file] Nomens for a musical work: 'Schubert, Franz, 1797-1828.
-Sonatas, piano, D. 959, A major' as a way of referring to {Franz Schubert's work Piano Sonata D. 959} [preferred access point according to RDA in the LC/NACO authority file]
+51, no. 1, C minor' as a way of referring to {Johannes Brahms's work String Quartet No. 1} [variant access point in the LC/NACO authority file] 'Schubert, Franz, 1797-1828.
+Sonatas, piano, D. 959,